jamielaurin/jamielaurin.github.io/essays/essay3-smart-questions.md

 <img width="600px" class="center" src="../img/smart-questions/Screen Shot 2022-09-08 at 11.05.37 PM.png">

 This question sounds very simple.
 However as you can see in the picture below, they provided the specific details needed to solve their question.
+The user was very specific by showing exacly how the example function are properly called and inquired two more specfic questions regarding the topic.

 ## "Stupid" Questions?